aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _[One enduring controversy of Marxist economics and / or Marxology is known as the transformation problem, namely whether or not Marx provides us with a comprehensive account of how the abstract value of the commodity becomes a concrete price in a competitive marketplace.
 There are a number of comments in this chapter which pertain to this question so they will be signalled from this point on]_

-_196_ _Material on the Transformation Problem_
+_196_ _[Material on the Transformation Problem]_

 The magnitude of a commodity's value expresses the socially average labour-time required to produce it.
-When this commodity's value is realised, when it is sold, this appears as the exchange-ratio between a single commodity and the money-commodity.
+When this commodity's value is realised in its sale this appears as the exchange-ratio between a single commodity and the money-commodity.

 This relation may express the magnitude of value and the greater or lesser quantity of money it can be sold for according to a particular set of circumstances.
-Therefore there is the possibility that there will be a disproportion between these two; in fact this asymmetry is fundamental to the price-form.
+Therefore there is the possibility that there will be a disproportion between these two; this asymmetry is fundamental to the price-form.

 _'This is not a defect, but, on the contrary, it makes this form the adequate one for a mode of production whose laws can only assert themselves as blindly operating averages between constant irregularities'._